 The Company receives a variety of fees in the ordinary course of business including servicing, advisory, structuring and prepayments fees, which are classified as fee income and recognized as they are earned.
-The ending unearned fee income balances as of September 30, 2014 and September 30, 2013 were \$3.0 million and \$5.0 million, respectively.

-As of September 30, 2014, the Company had structured \$3.8 million in aggregate exit fees across five portfolio investments upon the future exit of those investments.
+As of September 30, 2013, the Company had structured \$4.2 million in aggregate exit fees across six portfolio investments upon the future exit of those investments.
 Exit fees are fees which are payable upon the exit of a debt investment.
 These fees are to be paid to the Company upon the sooner to occur of (i) a sale of the borrower or substantially all of the assets of the borrower, (ii) the maturity date of the loan or (iii) the date when full prepayment of the loan occurs.
 The receipt of such fees is contingent upon the occurrence of one of the events listed above for each of the investments.
 A percentage of these fees is included in net investment income over the life of the loan.